I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces2-queryvirtual.md

 <p> </p>

 ## -remarks
 <p>This method may not work in all sessions.</p>

 <p>This method returns attributes for a range of pages.
 This range is determined by Windows; it begins at the specified page, and includes all subsequent pages with the same attributes.
 The size of the range is given by the <b>RegionSize</b> field of the structure returned in <i>Info</i>.</p>

-<p>MEMORY_BASIC_INFORMATION64 appears in the Microsoft Windows SDK header file winnt.h.
-It is the 64-bit equivalent of MEMORY_BASIC_INFORMATION, which is described in the Windows SDK documentation.</p>

-<p>This method behaves in a similar way to the Windows SDK function <b>VirtualQuery</b>.
-See Windows SDK documentation for details.</p>

-<p>This method may not work in all sessions.</p>

-<p>This method returns attributes for a range of pages.
-This range is determined by Windows; it begins at the specified page, and includes all subsequent pages with the same attributes.
-The size of the range is given by the <b>RegionSize</b> field of the structure returned in <i>Info</i>.</p>